 The Great Lakes region is predicted to experience a warmer future and more chaotic precipitation patterns.
 Over the last century (1899-1992) the growing season has grown by an average of 14 days across the Midwest.
-The region may be simultaneously experiencing hotter and longer droughts but more unpredictable and extreme rain events (Kling, G.W., et.al., 2003.
-Confronting Climate Change in the Great Lakes Region: Impacts on Communities and Ecosystems.
-Union of Concerned Scientists, Cambridge, Mass.
-And Ecological Society of America, Washington, D.C).
-In a study of Midwestern precipitation patterns over the last century, researchers found that in Michigan the size of intense precipitation events and their frequency of occurrence is going up.
+The region may be simultaneously experiencing hotter and longer droughts but more unpredictable and extreme rain events.
+In a study of Midwestern precipitation patterns over the last century, researchers found that in Michigan, the size of intense precipitation events and their frequency of occurrence is going up.
 On average, the ten wettest days of the year account for more than 30% of total annual precipitation.
-Figure 3.5 below shows the trend of the sum of the 10 wettest days annually is going up 1% to 3% a decade over that period (Pryor, S.C., Howe, J.A., and Kunkel, K.E., 2009, "How Spatially coherent and statistically robust are temporal changes in extreme precipitation in the contiguous USA?
+Figure 4 below shows the trend of the sum of the 10 wettest days each year from 1901-2000 across the Midwest.
+In Michigan, the increase in the rainfall amount for the 10 wettest days annually is going up 1% to 3% a decade over that period (Pryor, S.C., Howe, J.A., and Kunkel, K.E., 2009, "How Spatially coherent and statistically robust are temporal changes in extreme precipitation in the contiguous USA?
 Int.
 J. Climatology, 29:31-45).

-Figure 3.5.
+Figure 4.
 Trend in the sum of the top-10 wettest days in a year from 1901-2000, expressed as a percent per decade.
 Red circle indicates that the station showed a statistically significant increase over time.
 Blue circle indicates a statistically significant decline.
 Plus symbol indicates trend was not significant.
-The diameter of the dot scales linearly with trend magnitude (Pryor, S.C., Howe, J.A., and Kunkel, K.E., 2009, "How Spatially coherent and statistically robust are temporary changes in extreme precipitation in the contiguous USA?
+The diameter of the dot scales linearly with trend magnitude (Pryor, S.C., Howe, J.A., and Kunkel, K.E., 2009, "How Spatially coherent and statistically robust are temporarl changes in extreme precipitation in the contiguous USA?
 Int.
 J. Climatology, 29:31-45).